SQL-Academy/en.sql-academy/course/module-6/datetime-data-type/article.md

+---
+meta:
+    title: 'Date and time in SQL'
+    description: 'Functions for working with dates and times in SQL.
+DATE, TIME, DATETIME, TIMESTAMP data types and their differences.'
+---

 # Date and Time data types

 MySQL has several data types for working with dates and times: `DATE`, `TIME`, `DATETIME` and `TIMESTAMP`.